 \subsection{Enhanced visualisation}

-The joint interpretation of big multimodal data, including EO data multi-mission images, meta-data, or text, is still seldom explored in research.
-This calls for new visualisation techniques able to represent data in a way that eases interpretation and explanations, but also the discovery of unexpected information, anomalies and causal relations (see Section~\ref{sec:xai}).
-Succeeding in these new forms of exploration implies designing new visualisation techniques, enhancing scientific visualisation, information visualisation, visual analytics, human–computer interaction, augmented reality or virtual reality~\cite{sacha2017human}.
-The EO data visualisation methods shall respond to users' needs for interaction (Section~\ref{sec:usercentric:al}), human-machine dialogues (Section~\ref{sec:usercentric:lbi}) and exploration (Section~\ref{sec:usercentric:story}) to support the decision process.
+The exploration of big multimodal data, including EO data multi-mission images, meta-data, or text calls for new visualisation techniques able to represent data in a way that eases interpretation and explanations, but also the discovery of unexpected information, anomalies and causal relations (see Section~\ref{sec:xai}).
+Succeeding in such exploration implies designing visualisation techniques, visual analytics, human-computer interaction, and augmented or virtual reality~\cite{sacha2017human}.

 Early geographic EO visualisation attempts were `virtual flights' on 3D terrains, rendered using 3D models from stereo or InSAR observations.
 Artefacts and noise removal, as well as multi-modal and multi-resolution representation in the RGB space, were the core issues.
-EO multi-, hyper-spectral or SAR image products could be visualised therein, with information extracted by dimensionality reduction or Fourier-based transformations for SAR complex-valued data and projected in the visual RGB representation~\cite{neagoe2021cross}.

-Visual data mining can be enhanced by employing immersive visualization~\cite{babaee2016immersive} of the EO information content with high user interaction.
-This can be achieved using immersive video environments like CAVE (Cave automatic virtual environment, a cube-sized room, where data are projected on 3 to 6 inner walls.
-The user is standing in its middle) or VR sets enriched with AI methods for multi-dimensional spaces adaptive projections.
-These techniques may become popular in EO due to the progress of virtual reality devices in the multimedia context.

-The visualization methods and the analytics used interfaces shall be predictive, adaptive, learning and anticipating the user behaviour and collaborating with the user.
+More recent visual data mining employs immersive visualisation~\cite{babaee2016immersive} of the EO information content with high user interaction.
+Immersive video environments like CAVE (a cube-sized room, where data are projected on 3 to 6 inner walls and the user is standing in its middle) or VR sets enriched with AI methods were used for multi-dimensional space adaptive projections.
+These visualisation methods and the analytics used interfaces must be predictive and adaptive, learning and anticipating the user behaviour and collaborating with them.
 This means understanding the user's intentions and context and establishing a dialogue to transform non-visual sensor data and information into understandable representations, potentially exploiting the approaches described in Section~\ref{sec:usercentric:lbi}.